MRC-CSO-SPHSU/UKDemographicABM.jl/README.md

 # LPM.jl
-Implementation of the Lone Parents Model based on the SocioEconomics.jl Library
+Implementation of the Lone Parents Model based on the SocioEconomics.jl Library.
+The initial code is based on the LoneParentsModel.jl package that was implemented together by Martin Hinsch and Atiyah Elsheikh.

 Releases
 ========